 Unfortunately, they don't have a very consistent audio delivery, so they may sound a bit different depending on their fit, seal, and positioning on your head.
 Also, they have disappointing noise isolation, so you may be distracted by background noises if you're gaming in a noisy environment.
 Their boom microphone isn't detachable, either, so you can transition them into a more casual look.
 That said, these headphones still rank among the best gaming headsets and the best wireless gaming headsets that we've tested.

-If you're an Xbox One gamer, you know the difficulties of finding headphones compatible with this console.
-Enter the SteelSeries Arctis 9X, the best SteelSeries headphones for the Xbox One that we've tested so far.
-Connecting via Microsoft's Xbox Wireless connection, these headphones easily connect to your Xbox One and they have low enough lag to make wireless gaming relatively smooth.
-If you're looking for a little more versatility, you can also pair these headphones with your phone or computer via Bluetooth.
-The microphone is great and it records voices clearly, so you should have no problems being understood by your teammates and opponents alike.
+If you're an Xbox One gamer, you know the difficulties of finding headphones compatible with the console.
+Enter the SteelSeries Arctis 9X Wireless, the best SteelSeries headset for the Xbox One that we've tested.
+Connecting via Microsoft's Xbox Wireless connection, they easily connect to your Xbox One, and they have low enough lag to make wireless gaming relatively smooth.
+If you're looking for a little more versatility, you can also pair them with your phone or computer via Bluetooth.
+The microphone is great, and it records voices clearly, so you should have no problems being understood by your teammates and opponents alike.

 The SteelSeries are good gaming headphones.
 Most of their headphones have balanced audio reproduction and solid microphones, making them suitable for gaming with others.
-Generally well-built, SteelSeries only makes over-ear headphones and many of their designs have their unique ski-band headband for comfort.
+Generally well-built, SteelSeries only makes over-ear headphones, and many of their designs have their unique ski-band headband for comfort.
 However, it may not be the best fit for everyone, especially those with large heads.

-SteelSeries offer headphones catered to gamers.
+SteelSeries offers headphones catered to gamers.
 Their unique design and good battery life make them great for long gaming sessions.
 Most of their headphones have impressive sound reproduction, too.
 However, you might not get a consistent sound each time you wear them, and users with larger heads might not find the unique ski-band headband comfortable or fitting.